 YouTube channels – there are tons of YouTube channels devoted to explaining how to become a successful streamer.
 One great one is Alpha Gaming, he really stays on top of just about everything.

 Although it’s a competitive industry, it’s more than possible to make millions by self-publishing books.
-Whether you write how-to manuals, children’s books, or fantasy novels, if you can find a big enough audience and consistently give them what they want, you can rake in the cash.
+Whether you write how-to manuals, children’s books, or fantasy novels, if you can find a big enough audience and consistently give them what they want, you can generate extra income.

 While there are big, obvious options for self publishing such as Amazon, and lesser known but high-quality options such as Blurb.ca, the government of Canada actually makes it fairly easy for citizens to completely DIY the self publishing process.
 So if you really want to make money by self publishing books and you need the lowest possible startup costs, you may want to learn to do it all yourself.